Keith-XC/reCAPTCHA-like-survey/README.md

 # Human Classifier

 A simple Python app to classify GAN-generated images.
-There are two models to choose from: a high-quality (HQ) model with challenging images and a low-quality (LQ) model with relatively more straightforward digits.
+There are two models to choose from: a high-quality model (HQ) with **challenging** images and a low-quality model (LQ) with relatively more straightforward digits.
 Each model has a total of 10 classes, with each class containing 100 images.
 ## Installation

 ```bash